royvanrijn/saj_bot/README.md

 All collected sensor data and decisions are stored in a local H2 database so that the algorithm can be tuned in the future.

 ## Features
-- REST API that exposes the current battery level and collected data.
+- REST API that exposes the current battery level, collected data and a summary endpoint.
 - Reads a weather API based on the location configured in `application.yml`.
 - Reads electricity prices from a configurable endpoint.
 - Simple "brain" that periodically evaluates the situation and charges/discharges the battery.